pulumi/pulumi/docs/design/stacks.md

 Each dependency package should consist of the following elements:

 * An optional protocol (e.g., `https://`).
-* An optional base URL (e.g., `hub.mu.com/`, `github.com/`, etc).
+* An optional base URL (e.g., `cocohub.com/`, `github.com/`, etc).
 * A required namespace and/or name part (e.g., `acmecorp/worker`, `aws/s3/bucket`, etc).
 * An optional `#` followed by version number (e.g., `#^1.0.6`, `#6f99088`, `#latest`, etc).

-If protocol and base URL are absent, Mu will default to `https://hub.mu.com/`.
-If the version is omitted, Mu will default to `latest`, which just means "tip"; in other words, the most recent version is used at compile-time.
+If protocol and base URL are absent, Coconut will default to `https://cocohub.com/`.
+If the version is omitted, it will default to `latest`, which just means "tip"; in other words, the most recent version is used at compile-time.

 Please refer to the [dependencies design document](deps.md) for details on the format for these references in addition